Jeremy Corbett

 Jeremy Corbett (born 1962 in Westport, New Zealand) is a radio and television host and comedian from New Zealand.

+Biography

+Corbett was born in 1962 to Ashwin and Barbara Corbett.
+He was born in Westport and grew up in Palmerston North.
+He also lived in Perth, Australia in the late 1980s working as a programmer for the mines department.

+Corbett was a presenter on Radio Massey during the early 1980s.
 Corbett is the former breakfast co-host for More FM's Auckland broadcast, a position he held since 1993, finishing in November 2011.
-On television he appeared in Pulp Comedy and hosted the New Zealand edition of Deal or No Deal.
-He currently hosts the comedy game show 7 Days, and appears on The Project on TV3.
+On television, he appeared on Pulp Comedy and hosted the New Zealand edition of Deal or No Deal.
+He has hosted the comedy game show 7 Days since 2009, and appeared on The Project on Three before its cancellation.
 He is a well-known New Zealand comedian and has appeared at numerous comedy festivals.

-In 2012, he appeared in the Wellington-based New Zealand comedy, "Edwin: My Life as a Koont" which received international acclaim.
+In 2012, Corbett appeared in the Wellington-set comedy film Edwin: My Life as a Koont.

+Corbett is married to Megan Corbett.
+They have two daughters, Charlie and Billie.

+Corbett was nominated for Massey University's Quote of the Year in 2024 for saying "If he were in New Zealand, he would be called 'Fish and Chip shop-sy." in relation to the rumour that graffiti artist Banksy got his name from spray painting banks.

+Awards

-In October 2018 he was presented with the Reilly Comedy Award from the Variety Artists Club of New Zealand.
+In October 2018, he was presented with the Reilly Comedy Award from the Variety Artists Club of New Zealand.